code-monet/sim-gamer-kit/docs/fffsake/index.md

     change your FFB device.

 ## Troubleshooting

+The plugin publishes some messages via the Joystick Gremlin logging system, which you can view in the latter by going to `Tools` > `Log Display` > `User`.

+`FFFSake` generates an error log file in the directory where Joystick Gremlin is running from.
+If you run into an issue and the file contains errors or warnings, please open a GitHub issue attaching the log file.

+If force feedback cuts out or you seem to suddenly be missing effects, try Alt-tabbing out of the game and then getting back into it, this should generally fix the problem.
+Please check the `FFFSake` log for errors and send feedback via GitHub.

 Section to be filled out based on user experience.
 Please share yours via the [GitHub Discussions](https://github.com/code-monet/sim-gamer-kit/discussions) page!